 Unfortunately, doing so without prior research on the reel you need might lead to disaster.

 That is why we suggest getting to know the different types of fishing reels first.
-You’ll be amazed by all the options you have out there, and how each one will help you make the most of your game.
+You will be amazed by all the options you have out there, and how each one will help you make the most of your game.

-Before diving into our discussion, we have to address this question that’s commonly thrown our way.
+Before diving into our discussion, we have to address this question that is commonly thrown our way.